 When modeling the lintel as a beam, the linear finite element of the beam connects to the corner nodes of the wall only.
 Consequently, the total stiffness of two walls coupled with a beam is less than the method above.
-(For RAM SS version 14.06, a modification to the analysis options is being implemented so that a small rigid end zone is created to provide greater resistance to rotation at this node.)
+There is an option within the Ram Frame - Criteria - General to control if the beam is virtually extended into the wall with a rigid link.

 Beams modeled this way can be designed in the Ram Concrete Beam module only, though forces are reported the same as other frame beams.